Dear Diary,

 I like to talk.
 I like to hear my words.
 I like to discuss, to discuss solutions.
 I make decisions and make sure they are implemented.
 Professionally anyway, that's my job.
 But I am also consistent in my private life.
 Sometimes I'm a bit too black and white, some people might think.
 I think so too from time to time.

-It's a shame I can't type faster with my eyes.
+It's a shame that I can't type faster with my eyes.
 Then it would be easier for me to repeat arguments, to explain what has already been explained a second time.
-Five times every damn week, if necessary, which it is.
+Five times every damn week, if that's what it takes.
 But bare with me, I type with my eyes.
 The software's word predictions are useless.
-The eye control has never heard of glyde typing, which would multiply performance.
-In general, one wonders whether the settings have ever been tested.
+The eye control has never heard of Glyde Typing, which would multiply performance.
+When it comes to the settings, one wonders whether this has ever been tested.
 Under real conditions, real life, so to speak.
-Imagine, for example, that in the settings you can choose whether a space should be placed after each word or not.
+Imagine, for example, that you can choose in the settings whether or not a space should be placed after each word.
 After every word.
 Also before every comma, full stop and other punctuation marks.
-Nobody would come up with such a stupid idea.
-That would mean either deleting a space before every punctuation mark by eye control or inserting another space after every word.
+Nobody would really come up with such a stupid idea.
+That would mean that you would either have to delete a space before every punctuation mark using eye control or insert another space after every word.
 That would be stupid.
-It would be quicker to do without the input help.
+It would be faster to do without the input help.
 Plus minus zero, so to speak.
 They don't really do that.
 Or do they?
-ChatGPT & Co. with all due respect.
+ChatGPT & Co. in all honour.
 The technology has been around for a long time.
 When will it arrive in the real world?
-The real world, so to speak.
+Real world, so to speak.

 For people like me, who managed well over 400 strokes per minute when they were still able, the roughly 1,500 characters of this text up to here can hardly be done in under 15 minutes.
 I used to think carefully about what I was saying and how before I opened my mouth.
 The limiting eye control makes this even more so.
 Isn't it enough to say once how I want to be stored?
 Do I really have to complain 6 times in just one day about exactly the things that have been described in my instructions with pictures exactly the same way for a whole fucking year?
 Do I have to justify myself if I ask for something to be changed on the mask, while nothing can be changed on the mask without consultation?
 Apparently yes.